 We are on the lookout for student leaders in grades 8-12 during the 2014-2015 school year who are interested in sharing their stories and advocating for LGBT issues in education in all kinds of media – from print, radio and TV, to Twitter, Facebook, Tumblr and more.

 We have an exciting new format for our Student Ambassadors program!
-As a student ambassador, you'll have access to exclusive online training and workshops on telling your story, political advocacy, blogging, write op-eds for newspapers, creating web video, and more.
+As a Student Ambassador, you'll have access to exclusive online training and workshops on telling your story, political advocacy, blogging, writing op-eds for newspapers, creating web video, and more.
 You and your work will be featured on GLSEN's website, blog, YouTube channel and social media profiles.
 We will also work with you to share your story with a wider audience.
-GLSEN student ambassadors have been featured on CNN, The Huffington Post, The Advocate, The New York Times, People and more.
+GLSEN Student Ambassadors have been featured on CNN, The Huffington Post, The Advocate, The New York Times, People and more.

-GLSEN student ambassadors also have the opportunity to apply for a four-day media summit in Los Angeles.
+GLSEN Student Ambassadors also have the opportunity to attend a four-day, all expenses paid media summit in Los Angeles.

-At the summitt, you'll learn about GLSEN’s work as you participate in workshops and gain valuable spokesperson experience through media coaching, blogging and sharing their story.
-And you'll meet some pretty amazing actiists and some special guests as well.
+At the summit, you'll learn about GLSEN’s work as you participate in workshops and gain valuable spokesperson experience through media coaching, blogging and sharing your story.
+And you'll meet some pretty amazing activists and some special guests as well.

 Once Ambassadors have gone through media training they will return home with individual work plans to be actualized over the course of the year under the advisement and support of GLSEN staff.

 Want to find out when leadership opportunities come up?

 Add your email to our list and we’ll keep you updated on all the opportunities.